How Does a Job Interview Work

 Case Interviews and Simulations

-More common in consulting, product, or senior strategy roles, case interviews ask you to solve open problems on the spot.
+More common in consulting, product management, or senior/strategic roles, case interviews ask you to solve open problems on the spot.
 They test structured thinking, business judgment, and communication.

 Final Offer Conversations and Negotiations

-The later stage is when HR and hiring managers discuss compensation, start dates, and role scope.
-This stage can include reference checks and background verification.
+The later stage is when HR and hiring managers discuss compensation, start dates, role scope, and may conduct reference or background checks.

 Typical Interview Stages (A Practical Roadmap)

-4. Skills assessment: Practical tests, simulations, or homework.
+4. Skills assessment – Practical tests, simulations, or take-home tasks.

-Use this sequence as a planning tool: prepare specific artifacts and stories for each stage rather than hoping one polished answer will fit all occasions.
+Use this sequence as a planning tool: prepare specific artifacts and stories for each stage rather than relying on one polished answer.

 Preparing Like a Strategic Candidate